patrickroberts/complex-js/README.md

 <script type="text/javascript" src="complex.min.js"></script>
 ```

-Complex.js can now be included as an AMD module as well, and is available via [`bower`](http://bower.io/search/?q=complex-js):
+Complex.js can be included as an AMD module as well, and is available via [`bower`](http://bower.io/seah/?q=complex-js):

 ```
 bower install --save complex-js